Data Augmentation MCMC for Bayesian Inference from Privatized Data: Introduction

 {\bf Our contribution.} We develop a general-purpose MCMC framework to perform Bayesian inference on the model parameters underlying the privatized data.
 Our framework allows us to overcome the intractable marginal likelihood resulting from privatization, and is applicable to a wide range of statistical models and privacy mechanisms.
 The resulting MCMC algorithms are \emph{exact}, in that they target the posterior distribution precisely, without involving any approximation.

-Our approach is general purpose, allowing data analysts to leverage existing inferential tools designed for non-private data.
+Our approach allows data analysts to leverage existing inferential tools designed for non-private data.
 It can be viewed as a flexible, user-friendly wrapper that migrates existing MCMC algorithms for non-private data to the setting of privatized data access, requiring no further algorithm design or tuning.
-The sampler, formally a Metropolis-within-Gibbs sampler, is presented in Algorithm~\ref{algo:ims}, and only further requires that the analyst can 1) sample from the statistical model for the confidential data and 2) can evaluate the probability density of the noise induced by the privacy mechanism.
+The sampler, formally a Metropolis-within-Gibbs sampler, is presented in Algorithm~\ref{algo:ims}.
+It is general-purpose, requiring only that the analyst can 1) sample from the statistical model for the confidential data and 2) can evaluate the probability density of the noise induced by the privacy mechanism.
 The algorithm augments the model parameters with the unobserved confidential data, and alternately updates each one conditioned on the other.
 While the imputation of an entire unobserved database might appear daunting, we demonstrate how knowledge of the privacy mechanism can be exploited to confer performance guarantees to the proposed MCMC algorithm.
 We provide theoretical results for the computational complexity, Metropolis-Hastings acceptance rate, and mixing properties.
 In particular, the higher the privacy, the more rapid is our algorithm's exploration of the parameter space.
+We also identify a common structure present in many popular privacy mechanisms, which we term \emph{record additivity}.
+The record additivity of a privacy mechanism ensures that each round of our sampler has the same order of run-time as that of many non-private samplers.
 We illustrate the efficacy and applicability of our methods on a privatized na\"ive-Bayes log-linear model and a linear regression model with clamped and privatized input.
 Source code in R are available at \url{https://github.com/nianqiaoju/dataaugmentation-mcmc-differentialprivacy}.